-From 6 - 18 months it is typical for a child to show distress when separated from a parent, as their attachment systems are now developing.
+From 6 – 18 months it is typical for a child to show distress when separated from a parent.
+This is because their attachment systems are now developing.
 Attachment essentially means that a child’s parent has responded to their needs appropriately, enough of the time, to help that child to feel safe and protected.
-Their brain has hardwired to knowing that this person is their safe person.
+Their brain has hardwired to know that this person is their safe person.
 When that safe person leaves, the world can feel scary for a child.

-By the time a child is about 3 years old, it is typical for them to be able to separate comfortably from a parent with the knowledge that they will be ok without them and that the parent will return.
-You might hear a few whimpers and requests for their parent to stay every now and then, perhaps when they feel sick or tired.
+By the time a child is about 3 years old, it is typical for them to be able to separate comfortably from a parent.
+They often have the knowledge that they will be ok without them and that the parent will return.
+You might hear a few whimpers and requests for their parent to stay every now and then.
+Perhaps this happens when they feel sick or tired.
 However, this should be infrequent and typically not too distressing for the parent or child.

-Here are some techniques you can try if your child is experiencing separation anxiety or distress when you drop them off:
+You may like to try the following if your child is experiencing separation anxiety or distress when you drop them off:

-Say goodbye to your child in a special and loving way, like blowing them a kiss to keep in their pocket for the day
+Say goodbye to your child in a special and loving way.
+Perhaps you can blow them a kiss to keep in their pocket for the day

 Act bravely yourself so your child does not see your own distress

 To make goodbyes easier on you and your child, try to remember the mantra “a good goodbye is a quick goodbye”.
-Staying too long to help ease your child into their day will only extend their distress, as the goodbye is coming whether they like it or not.
+Staying too long to help ease your child into their day will only extend their distress.
+The goodbye is coming whether they like it or not.

-Play-based sessions with the child: A child’s first language is play, and a skilful Psychologist will use play to help a child access and apply skills and knowledge they already have, as well as learn new skills.
-Using tools such as puppets, dolls, drawing and games can help a child learn that it is ok to say goodbye; they will be safe, and their care-giver or parent will return.
+Play-based sessions with the child: A child’s first language is play.
+A skillful Psychologist will use play to help a child access and apply skills and knowledge they already have, as well as learn new skills.
+Using tools such as puppets, dolls, drawing and games can help a child learn that it is ok to say goodbye.
+They will be safe, and their care-giver or parent will return.

 Little brains need lots of practice doing things in a new way, so it can take time to see big changes.
 If goodbyes are still tough after you’ve tried to improve them using the strategies in this article, you might like discuss with your Oac Campus Director or consider contacting Sydney Psychology Centre to help you and your child better manage goodbyes.